shuban-789/ImaginaryCTF-2022-writeups/imaginary-ctf-2022/misc/system-hardening7.md

 ANSWER: /lib/libsocket.so

 ```
 If you enable the firewall using the “sudo ufw enable” command, it will give a warning that /lib is world writable.
 This is not default.
 So when first approaching this question, the /lib directory would be a good place to look.
-If you look at the /lib directory there is a file called libsocket.so, a file which has a name that should already spark a red flag on some backdoor activity due to the “socket” in its name.
+If you look at the /lib directory there is a file called libsocket.so.
+The file name alone should already spark a red flag regarding backdoor activity due to the word “socket” in its name.
 ![liblab](https://cdn.discordapp.com/attachments/998111098559549540/998706414170157166/unknown.png)

 ### Forensic Question 3 (10pts)